flare-foundation/FTSO-Scaling/scripts/rewards/README.md

 ### Detailed reward claims

 Detailed reward claims are records containing the following fields:
-- `votingRoundId` - voting round id for which the claim is calculated
+- `votingRoundId` - voting round id for which the claim is calculated.
 - `beneficiary` - address or node id of the beneficiary of the claim.
 The interpretation (whether it is an address or node id) of the field depends on the `claimType`.
-- `claimType` - type of the claim, one of the following
+- `claimType` - [type of the claim](../../libs/ftso-core/src/utils/RewardClaim.ts), one of the following:
-  - 0 - `DIRECT` - a direct reward claim to an address
+  - 0 - `DIRECT` - a direct reward claim to an address.
-  - 1 - `FEE` - the claim represents the fee of a data provider.
+  - 1 - `FEE` - the reward claim represents the fee of a data provider.
 In this case beneficiary field is the identity address of a data provider who gets the fee.
-  - 2 - `WNAT` - the claim represents the part of the reward earned by the data provider that gets distributed to the community of delegators.
+  - 2 - `WNAT` - the reward claim represents the part of the reward earned by the data provider that gets distributed to the community of delegators.
 The beneficiary field is the delegation address of the data provider.
-  - 3 - `MIRROR` - the claim represents the part of the reward earned by the data provider that gets distributed to the community of stakers and stake delegators on the nodes that belong to the data provider.
+  - 3 - `MIRROR` - the reward claim represents the part of the reward earned by the data provider that gets distributed to the community of stakers and stake delegators on the nodes that belong to the data provider.
 This is relevant only on Coston2 and Flare networks.
-The beneficiary is the relevant node id (encoded into 20-byte code) on which the stakes that get the reward amount are.
+The `beneficiary` is the relevant node id (encoded into 20-byte code) on which the stakes that get the reward amount are provided.
   - 4 - `CCHAIN` - not used, possible future use.
 - `amount` - amount of the claim.
 - `offerIndex` - reference to inflation or community offer from which the reward comes.
 Not relevant.
 - `feedId` - feed, if relevant, from which currency the claim was generated, in particular which currency was chosen for the specific voting round.
-- `protocolTag` - see below
+- `protocolTag` - see below.
-- `rewardTypeTag` - see below
+- `rewardTypeTag` - see below.
-- `rewardDetailTag` - see below
+- `rewardDetailTag` - see below.

 ## Classification of the reward claims